ayush-that/FinVeda/README.md

 ### 🪪 License

 FinVeda is free and open-source software licensed under the GNU General Public License v3.0.
+It was built at IIT Jammu's Udyamitsav'24 Hackathon where it stood first in the GenAI track and third overall.